suizokukan/wisteria/ROADMAP.md

 * problème pour lire le tableau: colonnes pas assez larges

+[TODO] task-127

+Fixed a bug in TextAndNotes.output(): notes' numbers are now correct, even if the same note is used several times in the text.

+    * fixed a bug in TextAndNotes.output(): notes number are now correct, even if the same note is used several times in the text.
+    * new method: TextAndNotes.delete_duplicated_notes() (task-127)
+    * improved messages readibility in report_section_d2c() by adding a missing space (task-127)

+    * Pylint 10/10

 [DONE] task-126

 Improved text displayed in checkup() and otherwise: serializers' version